tdspora/deploy/README.md

 **Before you will start the restore process, please make sure you have the dump file in your folder!**

-2).
-Go to the folder with the docker-compose file and stop all the containers:
+2. Go to the folder with the docker-compose file and stop all the containers

 ```sh
 docker-compose down
 ```

-3).
-Let's take a look at the volumes we have:
+3. Let's take a look at the volumes we have

 ```sh
 docker volume ls
 ```

-4).
-Postgres volume must be something like `<compose_project_name>_postgres_1`.
-Delete it with:
+4. Postgres volume must be something like `<compose_project_name>_postgres_1`.
+Delete it with

 ```sh
 docker volume rm <compose_project_name>_postgres
 ```

-5).
-Launch TDM with docker-compose:
+5. Launch TDM with docker-compose

 ```sh
 docker-compose pull && docker-compose up -d
 ```

-5).
-Do not login into TDM for that moment*.
+6. Do not login into TDM for that moment*.
 Copy dump to the container:

 ```sh